HG0161/SonoffS60OTA/README.md

 # Sonoff S60 → Tasmota, without opening the plug

-Turns a stock Sonoff S60 smart plug into one running **official Tasmota**, over Wi-Fi, with no soldering and without taking the plug apart.
+Turns a stock Sonoff S60 smart plug into one running **Tasmota** using OTA - no soldering, no taking the plug apart.

-The conversion is driven by one command, which asks questions in plain English, checks the plug at every stage, and can be stopped and restarted at any point without losing its place:
+There's one script with checks at every stage.
+Resumable and can be restarted at any point

 ```sh
 python3 tools/s60_autoflash.py run